-This dataType represents a set of requirements or criteria related to ML models in order to decide which all ML models can be grouped or clustered together for training.
+This dataType represents a set of requirements or criteria related to ML models used to decide which ML models can be grouped or clustered together for training.

-performanceMetric indicates the criteria based on the performance metric for which the ML model is mainly evaluated.
-For example, the models, which intend to achieve same performance characteristic, can be clustered together for training.
+performanceMetric indicates the criteria based on the performance metric according to which an ML model is mainly evaluated.
+For example, the models, that are intended to achieve same performance characteristic, can be clustered together for training.
 It indicates the performance metric used to evaluate the performance of an ML model.

 taskType indicates grouping criteria based on the task the ML model is trained for.
-This can be aIMLInferenceName or capabilityName defined in 3GPP TS 28.105.
-That is, which can indicate the type of inference or the capability that the ML model supports like the values of the MDA type (3GPP TS 28.104), Analytics ID(s) of NWDAF (3GPP TS 23.288), types of inference for NG-RAN (TS 38.300 and TS 38.401), and vendor's specific extensions
+This can be aIMLInferenceName or capabilityName defined (see clause 7.4.8 and 7.5.1).
+Such identifiers can indicate the type of inference or the capability supported by the ML model, for example MDA types (3GPP TS 28.104), Analytics ID(s) of NWDAF (3GPP TS 23.288), inference types for NG-RAN (TS 38.300 and TS 38.401), as well as vendor's specific extensions

-allowedClusterTrainingTime indicates the combined time limit within which the training of ML models ‘cluster’ shall be completed.
-A cluster of ML models takes more time to train together as compared to time taken for training an individual ML model.
-The criteria allows grouping only those ML models for training whose training time does not exceed the set combined time limit. preferredModelDiversity indicates the preferred model diversity types that can be considered for models clustering for training together.
+allowedClusterTrainingTime indicates the combined time limit within which the training of an ML model cluster shall be completed.
+A cluster of ML models typically takes more time to train together as compared to time taken for training an individual ML model.
+This criteria allows grouping only those ML models for training whose combined training time does not exceed the configured time limit. preferredModelDiversity indicates the preferred model diversity types that can be considered while clustering ML models for training together.

-NOTE: It is left up to the producer to decide how to consider these criteria for clustering ML models in case of multiple criteria.
+NOTE: It is left up to the producer to decide how these criteria are considered while clustering ML models when multiple criteria are specified.